keeprich/study-devops-notes/AWS_cert-Summary.md

 # Several Amazon EC2 Spot instances are being used to process messages from an Amazon SQS queue and store results in an Amazon DynamoDB table.
 Shortly after picking up a message from the queue AWS terminated the Spot instance.
 The Spot instance had not finished processing the message.
 What will happen to the message?

-Explanation
+Explanation:
 The visibility timeout is the amount of time a message is invisible in the queue after a reader picks up the message.
 If a job is processed within the visibility timeout the message will be deleted.
 If a job is not processed within the visibility timeout the message will become visible again (could be delivered twice).
 The maximum visibility timeout for an Amazon SQS message is 12 hours.

-CORRECT: "The message will become available for processing again after the visibility timeout expires" is the correct answer.
+## CORRECT: "The message will become available for processing again after the visibility timeout expires" is the correct answer.

 # An application uses an Amazon RDS database and Amazon EC2 instances in a web tier.
 The web tier instances must not be directly accessible from the internet to improve security.